Home > Moving > City Guides > 17 Things to Know About Living in Portland

 17 Things to Know About Living in Portland

-Dreaming of moving somewhere with overwhelming natural beauty, friendly locals, no sales tax, and a culture centered on being eccentric?
-Portland could be your next home!
-Known as one of the best places to live on the West Coast, this Oregon city has become a destination for young professionals, families, and world travelers alike.
-Check out these 17 things to know about living in Portland!
+Want to live somewhere with jaw-dropping natural wonders and an eccentric culture that values art, music, and more?
+Moving to Portland might be your dream come true!
+Known as one of the best places to live on the West Coast, here are 17 things to know about living in Portland!

 View of Portland, Oregon, sign with city in the background Photo by Instagram user @portland